zekus/rulers/README.md

 # Rulers

-an exercise on building rails from the ground up
+rebuilding rails to understand it from inside

 ## Installation